suchipi/transform-imports/README.md

     name: "lighten",
     isImportedAsCJS: true,
   },
+  kind: "value",
 };

+import type {Node} from "./node";
+// Becomes...
+ImportDefinition {
+  variableName: "Node",
+  source: "./node",
+  importedExport: {
+    name: "Node",
+    isImportedAsCJS: false,
+  },
+  kind: "type",
+};
 ```

 Here's some more in-depth documentation explaining what each property means/does.
-In each example, `importDef` refers to an `ImportDefinition` object obtained from the array passed in to `path.traverse`.
+In each example, `importDef` refers to an `ImportDefinition` object as passed to the `transformImports` callback.

 ### `variableName`